Free Materials For ESL Teachers and Learners

 8. volcanic

-(c) A large eruption that releases gases and particles into the atmosphere
+(A) A weather system that releases additional heat into the atmosphere

 1. What is the main cause of global warming?